tobirohrer/ai-grid-hackathon/README.md

 ## How to Start

 1. Choose the track which interests you most
-2. Choose if you want to join alone or in a team
-3. If you want to join in a team: Join forces with others
+2. Team up with fellow participants who are interested in the same track
-4. Start Hacking
+3. Start Hacking

 ## Presentation of the Solution